Naval Battle of Guadalcanal: Chaotic melee, IJN prevails

-Portland was still firing on Hiei when she was hit by a torpedo from Inazuma or Ikazuchi which blew a 60 foot hole in the stern, jamming her rudder in a 5 degree turn to port and disabling her aft 8-inch (203 mm) gun turret.
+Portland was still firing on Hiei when she was hit by a torpedo from Inazuma or Ikazuchi which blew a 60 ft hole in the stern, jamming her rudder in a 5-degree turn to port and disabling her aft 8-inch (203 mm) gun turret.
 After completing her first loop, she was able to fire four salvos at Hiei but otherwise took little further part in the battle, while in turn Hiei hit Portland with two 14-inch (356 mm) shells that exploded upon impact with the belt.

 Yūdachi meanwhile was caught by the light cruiser Juneau and fired all eight torpedoes, but none hit.
 This put Yūdachi in a bad spot as she was forced to respond with only gunfire, but luckily Amatsukaze, having just reloaded her torpedoes after sinking Barton, noticed her under fire and launched four torpedoes at the enemy cruiser.
 One of these torpedoes hit Juneau to the port side, cutting her speed to 13 knots, breaking her keel, and disabling electrical power, knocking the crippled Juneau out of the engagement.

-Immediately afterwards, Amatsukaze nearly collided with the retreating San Francisco, and initially Commander Hara didn't recognize the cruiser as an enemy warship due to the sheer number of deformities inflicted on her by Hiei and Kirishima's gunfire.
+Immediately afterwards, Amatsukaze nearly collided with the retreating San Francisco, and initially Commander Hara didn't recognize the cruiser as an enemy warship due to the sheer number of deformities inflicted on her by Hiei and Kirishimas gunfire.
 To verify she was not friendly, he ordered searchlights be turned on.
-At just a few hundred yards away, Amatsukaze opened fire with her 5-inch (127 mm) guns, immediately scoring hits to San Francisco's bridge, before a shell destroyed one of San Francisco's remaining port 5-inch (127 mm) secondary guns and disabled the rest with shrapnel damage, killing several sailors.
+At just a few hundred yards away, Amatsukaze opened fire with her 5-inch (127 mm) guns, immediately scoring hits to San Franciscos bridge, before a shell destroyed one of San Franciscos remaining port 5-inch (127 mm) secondary guns and disabled the rest with shrapnel damage, killing several sailors.
 Amatsukaze then fired the last of her torpedoes, but due to how close they were, the torpedoes failed to arm and did not explode.
-However, Amatsukaze's searchlights were not turned off quickly enough, allowing Helena to notice her; Helena ambushed Amatsukaze and hit her with several 6-inch (152 mm) shells, disabling her guns and steering wheel and cutting her speed to 20 knots.
-However, Asagumo, Murasame, and Samidare finally joined the battle and intervened, taking up Helena's attention as Amatsukaze withdrew from the battle.
+However, Amatsukazes searchlights were not turned off quickly enough, allowing Helena to notice her; Helena ambushed Amatsukaze and hit her with several 6-inch (152 mm) shells, disabling her guns and steering wheel and cutting her speed to 20 knots.
+However, Asagumo, Murasame, and Samidare finally joined the battle and intervened, taking up Helenas attention as Amatsukaze withdrew from the battle.
 Helena hit Samidare with a shell that exploded in her bow and hit Murasame with a shell that knocked out her forward boiler, before the three destroyers each fired eight torpedoes and retreated.
 Murasame claimed to torpedo and sink Helena, which turned out to be a false claim as she survived without torpedo damage.